What to Expect After an Abnormal Ultrasound | Next Steps with Dr. Celina Nadelman

 When you are informed that your ultrasound results are abnormal, it is natural to feel a mix of confusion, worry, and uncertainty about what this means for your health.
-Ultrasounds are non-invasive, widely used diagnostic tools that provide valuable information about the body’s internal structures and organs.
-An abnormal result can indicate various conditions, from benign and easily treatable issues to more severe concerns.
-However, an abnormal ultrasound is not a definitive diagnosis of a serious health problem but rather a signal for further investigation.
+Ultrasounds are non-invasive imaging tests that use sound waves to create detailed pictures of the body’s internal structures and organs.
+An abnormal ultrasound result can indicate various conditions, from benign and easily treatable issues to more severe concerns.
+However, an abnormal finding is not a definitive diagnosis of a serious health problem but rather a signal for further investigation.
 Here is an extensive guide on what you can expect and how to navigate the path ahead after receiving an abnormal ultrasound result.

 Decoding ‘Abnormal’: What It Really Means for You

-Firstly, it is crucial to clarify what ‘abnormal’ means in the context of your ultrasound.
-‘Abnormal’ can refer to a wide range of conditions, some benign and others more serious.
-Request a detailed explanation from your healthcare provider about what was observed in the ultrasound and what it may indicate.
+Firstly, it is crucial to clarify what abnormal ultrasound findings mean in the context of your report.
+“Abnormal” can refer to a wide range of conditions, some benign and others more serious.
+Request a detailed explanation from your healthcare provider about what was observed in the ultrasound images and what it may indicate.
 Many people automatically assume the worst upon hearing their results are abnormal, but many conditions can be managed or treated effectively.
-Stay calm and gather as much information as you can.
+Stay calm, ask questions, and gather as much information as you can.

 Types of Abnormal Results and Their Descriptions